A 2003 teen musical comedy-drama film written and directed by Todd Graff, set at a summer performing-arts camp in upstate New York.

 - Diegetic Musical: All the musical performances all take place In-Universe, which makes sense as it takes place at a performance arts summer camp.

 - Moral Dissonance: Deliberately invoked.
 Almost all of the plays that the camp puts on are absolutely not meant for children.
-Examples include Marsha Norman's 'night, Mother, Margaret Edison's Wit, George Furth and Stephen Sondheim's Company, and, in a mid-credits scene, Edward Albee's Who's Afraid of Virginia Woolf?.
+Examples include Marsha Norman's 'night, Mother, Margaret Edison's Wit, George Furth and Stephen Sondheim's Company, William Goldman and Stephen Sondheim's Follies, and, in a mid-credits scene, Edward Albee's Who's Afraid of Virginia Woolf?.

 - No Bisexuals: Played with.
 After Michael seduces Dee, he muses that while although he is capable of having sex with a woman, he doesn't necessarily enjoy it, and wishes it was something he hadn't explored so he isn't tempted to hide in a heterosexual relationship when it gets too hard for him to be out.